NESTCollaboration/nest/README.md

 For these functions and for all the #'s if you're confused or don't know something:

-Just stick with the XENON10 defaults, which are mixed with some published LUX values.
+Just stick with the LUX or XENON10 defaults.
 Why?
 They are there because even though they're old detectors now, their numbers are ~ representative of detectors past/present/future, big/small even.

+There is an additional boolean detector parameter called **extraPhot**.
+In order to incorporate the new measurement of the work function in LXe by EXO-200 (arXiv:1908.04128), the extraPhot flag (if true) will boost light yields to reconcile the discrepancy.
+This does not serve to solve the discrepancy, but provides NEST the flexibility to match this new result.

 <a name="versions"></a>
 ## Versioning